Clawest

 Sorting through each note provided insightful information regarding aspects of the product pages that work and those that don't, as well as any suggestions users would like to see implemented to improve their experience.

-This issue could delay customers from accessing the full-details page to learn more about the product's water-filtering features, specifications, and reviews from verified customers before proceeding to checkout, potentially lowering conversion rates.
+This issue could delay customers from accessing the full-details page to learn more about the product's water-filtering features, specifications, and other relevant information before moving forward to checkout, potentially lowering conversion rates.

 Redesign